 Task.
-Given an argument unit, assign one type from a set of types "If you wanna hear my view I think that the death penalty should be abolished.
+Given an argument unit, assign one type from a set of types Conclusion it the death penalty should be abolished.

-Premise It legitimizes an irreversible act of violence.
-As long as human justice remains fallible, the risk of executing the innocent can never be eliminated."
+olence.
+As long as human justice remains cent can never be eliminated."
 Premise

 Method.
 Usually, supervised text classification (more on this below)